+Risk

-Risk Mitigation Underwriting and Insurance Risk A detailed policy is in place that Insurance companies face risks through the contracts they encapsulates the risk mitigating strategies underwrite.
-This risk refers to the loss and potential including: damage due to Underwriting Risk and Insurance activities.
-Pricing reviews and repricing Underwriting and Insurance risks may affect the solvency Product design and structure and profitability of the insurer in an adverse manner.
-Stringent underwriting Underwriting and Insurance Risk is further classified in Customer retention three broad categories namely: Reinsurance cover Biometric Risk (mortality, lapse, anti-selection, etc.) Catastrophe Risk and Pricing Risks
+Underwriting and Insurance Risk

+Insurance companies face risks through the contracts they underwrite.
+This risk refers to the loss and potential damage due to Underwriting Risk and Insurance activities.
+Underwriting and Insurance risks may affect the solvency and profitability of the insurer in an adverse manner.
+Underwriting and Insurance Risk is further classified in three broad categories namely:

+- Biometric Risk (mortality, lapse, anti-selection, etc.)

+- Catastrophe Risk and

+- Pricing Risks